 Schedule time to socialize

-You might find it easier to be productive without chatty coworkers dropping by, but social interactions will help alleviate feelings of isolation and loneliness – especially as you practice social distancing outside of work hours.
+You might find it easier to be productive without chatty coworkers dropping by, but social interactions will help alleviate feelings of isolation and lack of connectedness.
 Many times, people underestimate the psychological effects of working remotely for extended periods of time despite it being an essential factor in our mental well-being and team bonding.

 To help fill the socializing gap, find a colleague you can reach out to when you’re feeling the need to chat.
-Alternatively, get in touch with a friend who works elsewhere and is going through the same experience.
+Alternatively, get in touch with a friend who works elsewhere who you can connect with.
 Collaborate during the day using social collaboration tools like Slack, Microsoft Teams or others.
 Even better?
 Host a virtual coffee talk or happy hour to share how your day is going!

 Structure out your day